GuduleLapointe/Gudz-Teleport-Board-2/README.md

 Get the latest version:
     https://git.magiiic.com/opensimulator/Gudz-Teleport-Board-2

-* Authors:  Gudule Lapointe <gudule@speculoos.world>
+* Authors:  Gudule Lapointe gudule@speculoos.world,
-            Olivier van Helden <olivier@van-helden.net>
+            Olivier van Helden olivier@van-helden.net,
             Portions of code by the owner of Avatar Jeff Kelley, 2010
 * Source:   https://git.magiiic.com/opensimulator/Gudz-Teleport-Board-2
 * Website:  https://speculoos.world/lab
-* Licence:  2.4.2 or superior: AGPLv3 (Affero GPL)
+* Licence:  AGPLv3 (Affero GPL)
-            Prior to v2.4.2:   Creative Commons BY-NC-SA up to version 2.4.1

 ## Features:

 * Single or Multi-columns teleport buttons
 * Destinations statuses are checked at start and every hour to avoid TP to inactive regions
 * Local destinations can be written as HG links and are automatically converted to local links for teleport, so the same board works inside and outside your grid
 * Destination source can be set from a notecard or from a web server
 * Immediate TP or map (change USE_MAP in config)
 * Different colors for current region (green) or offline regions (red), customizable
 * Optional background texture
 * Can be formatted with titles (text without url), spacer (|) and column jump (-)
 * Configuration in a separate notecard to allow easy upgrades